earthman131/MagFInv3D/README.md

 # MagFInv3D

-A wavenumber-domain iterative approach for 3D imaging of magnetic anomalies and gradients
+A wavenumber-domain iterative approach for 3D imaging of magnetic anomalies and gradients.

+Developed by Lianghui Guo and Yatong Cui.

 # Prerequisites